jbirch/fuckin-about-with-scala/README.md

 __There's a random message about deadletters on application start__.
 I don't know what this means:

     [INFO] [03/02/2014 16:00:26.769] [default-akka.actor.default-dispatcher-2] [akka://default/deadLetters] Message [akka.io.Tcp$Bound] from Actor[akka://default/user/IO-HTTP/listener-0#1393455647] to Actor[akka://default/deadLetters] was not delivered.
 [1] dead letters encountered.
 This logging can be turned off or adjusted with configuration settings 'akka.log-dead-letters' and 'akka.log-dead-letters-during-shutdown'.

+__Scalastyle generates a useless check by default__. scalastyle-generate-config will generate a config file that includes org.scalastyle.file.HeaderMatchesChecker by default.
+This is for ensuring the first lines of every file match what's defined in this check.
+This is generally pretty useless unless you're enforcing licensing arrangements.